Metalab/More-Than-A-Rocket-Silo/chapters/4_the_conspiracy.md

 ## In this chapter Nuri finds out why Zjelko wasn't able to actually build the rocket.
-There is a conspiracy to be discovered.
+There is a conspiracy involving all governments of the world and aliens.
+Earth has been denied the right for space travel since humanity has been deemed not evolved enough by the galactic space travel agency.
+All rocket launches since the 60s have been fake and Zjelko was abducted because he came close to building his space rocket.